Fitness to Study Procedure

 34.4.9 Action Plans will set out the responsibilities of both the student and the University.
 Dates for completion or a review of progress will be set.
 Any arrangements for suspension of studies will be included in the student’s Action Plan.
 Action Plans will also identify any anticipated consequences, should there be insufficient progress.

-34.4.10 If a Leave of Absence is agreed by the Panel, the proposed period of time out from study will be set out in the student’s Action Plan, which will identify the earliest possible date for resumption of studies.
+34.4.10 If suspension of studies is agreed by the Panel, or relevant School or Research Institute, the proposed period of time out from study will be set out in the student’s Action Plan, which will identify the earliest possible date for resumption of studies.
 Any conditions for return to study will also be set out; for example, required medical evidence of fitness to study or the requirement to engage with University support.

 34.4.11 In order to resume studies, the student will be required to apply for resumption of studies by submitting a Return to Study Application form which will include a self-assessment, along with any professional evidence of fitness required for return.
 Application should be made to the Senate Office at least 20 working days prior to the proposed date of return.
 Later applications will be considered, but the date of return may be delayed if there is insufficient time to process the application.